 I completed a BSc in Physics at the University of Otago (in New Zealand - where I’m from) at the same time as my BTheol in Biblical Studies there.
 Science has always been a central passion in my life, and I, for a time, became a High School teacher in New Zealand, teaching Math and Physics.
 I’ve always been better at doing analytical homework problems than I have been at writing essays, so when I approached theological studies, I was naturally drawn to learning Biblical languages such as Greek and Hebrew.
 These languages have constituted the core of my studies while I completed my MDiv at Harvard Divinity School.
 The Bible is the central text for defining my faith, and in reading it, I find myself able to step outside of all the current norms in the 21st century and all the current circumstances in my life, and meditate on the God who exists beyond current circumstance to see what is real and true and good.

 At Harvard, I’m excited about building and supporting Christian communities who worship and grow together, while learning about their vocations and serving others.
-Beyond my Harvard life, I am married to Kelly Williamson, who is a tax lawyer, and we had our first child in 2017.
+Beyond my Harvard life, I am married to Kelly Williamson, a tax lawyer, and we have three young boys.
 I’m ordained as a Deacon in the Anglican Church of North America, and serve at Church of the Cross, a local Anglican community.
 I’m excited each day for where God is leading me in my life and in this position!